racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabs50/PyLabsApps/FormWizardPractical.md

                                      defaultButton='OK')
 [[/code]]

-For more methods that can be used in the wizards, see the [Wizard API](/sampleapp/#/pyappsdoc/wizardapi).
+For more methods that can be used in the wizards, see the [Wizard API][wizardapi].

 ##Other Forms